Tampa Nursing Home Abuse Attorney

 The average plaintiff will need photographs, witness statements, expert testimony, medical or other records, police reports, and many other types of evidence to win an elder abuse case.
 Hiring a Tampa nursing home abuse lawyer removes the burden of proof from the plaintiff.
 Instead, it is placed on the law firm.
 Trusting your case to a lawyer can give your family peace of mind while your attorney takes care of complicated legal matters on your behalf.

 A civil case against a Florida nursing home could result in financial recovery for the victim and his or her family.
 Recovery may cover all economic and non-economic damages the plaintiff suffered as a result of abuse.
 These could include past and future medical expenses, lost wages, pain and suffering, lost quality of life, legal fees, court costs, loss of consortium, and punitive damages.
 Although each case is unique, reviewing our past results could give you an idea of how our hard work can pay off for clients.
-We have secured multimillion-dollar settlements and verdicts in Florida.
+Our team of Tampa personal injury lawyers have secured multimillion-dollar settlements and verdicts in Florida.